Bennykillua/Getting-started-in-Technical-Writing/Contributing as a technical writer.md

-# Contributing to publications and open source as a technical writer
+# Contributing to publications and open source projects as a technical writer

-## Contributing to publications as a technical writer
+# Contributing to publications as a technical writer

 You can contribute by writing for a few publications.
 Though you wouldn't be paid, you get visibility and a chance to share your knowledge with a broader audience while being recognized as a subject matter expert.
 The best part is that most of these publications have in-house editors, so you get better at writing.